 Through our partners we provide classes and programs in the Kings Beach Family Room, North Tahoe Family Resource Center, at the Boys and Girls Club and with various teachers in the Tahoe Truckee Unified School District (TTUSD).
 With the TTUSD Early Learning program, we partnered with the annual Child Development Conference and helped to support a session with national storyteller, Olga Loya.
 Storytelling is key to enhancing a child’s reading skills.
 As a partner in the Campaign for Grade Level Reading, finding a variety of ways to promote literacy is a goal of the museum.

-Tahoe Safe Alliance, Early Head Start, Kings Beach Co-op Preschool, Sierra Teen Education and Parenting Program and Choices visit the museum for free whenever they can.
+Tahoe Safe Alliance, Early Head Start, Kings Beach Co-op Preschool and Sierra Teen Education and Parenting Program visit the museum for free whenever they can.
 Wherever there is a need for a child or family we do our best to fill in the gaps and join partners in support of their events whenever possible.